 The Tree of Life

-This magnificent, 150-year-old White Oak was struck by lightning on July 4, 2010.
-It is believed that the tree pre-dates Olmsted’s park designing, so that Olmsted himself would have admired the tree and made it part of his vision.
+This magnificent 150-year-old White Oak was struck by lightning on July 4, 2010.
+It is believed that the tree pre-dates Olmsted’s park design, so Olmsted himself could have admired it and made it part of his vision.

 Those gorgeous stone bridges!